 No GRE Requirement for Spring & Fall 2021 Applicants

 The AE School will not require the Graduate Record Examination (GRE) as part of the Spring 2021 or Fall 2021 admissions process for our MS and Ph.D. programs.

-In 2015, the National Institute of Aerospace identified the Daniel Guggenheim School of Aerospace Engineering as the #1 producer of aerospace master's and doctoral graduates in the country.
-Each of the following two years, US News & World Report ranked our graduate programs at #2.
+The National Institute of Aerospace has identified the Daniel Guggenheim School of Aerospace Engineering as the #1 producer of aerospace master's and doctoral graduates in the country.
+For more than a dozen years, US News & World Report has ranked our graduate programs in the top 5 nationally.
 We are proud of these statistics, but we are not defined by them.

 Our proudest achievements are our students, of which our doctoral graduates are the most accomplished.